yiisoft/rbac-cycle-db/README.md

 For configuring `$databaseManager`, see [previous section](#configuring-database-connection).

-Because item and assignment storages are completely independent, migrations are separated as well in order to prevent creation of unused tables.
+Because item and assignment storages are completely independent, migrations are separated as well to prevent the creation of unused tables.
 So, for example, if you only want to use assignment storage, adjust `$migrationsSubfolders` variable like this:

 ```php